willbelucky/daktilo/_posts/2018-05-24-Fleet_sales_pricing_at_Fjord_Motor.markdown

 {% endhighlight %}

 # Assignment 4
-The police version of the Cornet Elizabeth costs  16,000tomanufactureversus16,000tomanufactureversus 15,000 for the corporate version.
+The police version of the Cornet Elizabeth costs 16,000 to manufacture versus 15,000 for the corporate version.
 ## How would this change the optimal price charged to police departments for 20 vehicles?
 For 40?
 {% highlight python %}
 NEW_COST = 16000